sjmeverett/ractive-validator/README.md

 $ npm install --save ractive-validator
 ```

-You can also just clone it from github.
-The main file is `dist/index.js`, which you could of
-course just download on its own.
-If you want to run the tests, run `mocha` in the root
-directory (you'll need the dependencies installed).

 Usage
 ------

-The validator class can be used with AMD and node.
+The `RactiveValidator` class can be used with AMD, node, and regular browser script soup type scenarios.
 For example, using require.js you could write
 the following:

 ```javascript